-A relatively common question has to do with people wondering if it's okay to water their plants with leftover coffee or to add coffee grounds to the compost pile.
+Coffee is part of our daily life and a common gardening question is whether it's okay to water plants with leftover coffee or to add coffee grounds to the compost pile.

-The answer: yes, in some situations this is not only acceptable but actually a good idea.
+The answer is yes, in some situations using coffee when gardening is not only acceptable but a good idea.
 There are some caveats, though.

-And coffee grounds are regarded as an effective natural deterrent for slugs and may prevent roaming cats from messing around in your garden.
+And coffee grounds are regarded as an effective natural deterrent to garden pests such as slugs, snails, and ants.
 Rumors of coffee grounds repelling deer may be overstated.
-Deer are voracious eaters, and a few cupfuls of coffee grounds are unlikely to make much of a difference.
-Coffee grounds may be somewhat more effective as a rabbit repellent, though here, too, a more aggressive repellant, such as blood meal, will be more effective.
+Deer are voracious eaters, and a few cups of coffee grounds are unlikely to make much of a difference.
+Coffee grounds will discourage a mischievous cat from roaming in your garden, but its effectiveness on rabbits and other common garden rodents is unknown.

-One caveat: if you add cream, milk or sugar to your coffee, don't pour it into your plants.
+One caveat: if you add cream, milk, or sugar to your coffee, don't pour it into your plants.
 Ditto for flavored coffees.
 The sugars and fats can not only harm your plants and invite pests but can eventually result in a stinky mess.
-A plant watered with sweetened or flavored coffee may soon be overrun by fungal gnats.
+A plant watered with sweetened or flavored coffee may soon be overrun by fungal gnats or odorous house ants.